 Richard Trench loved words.
 His whole life was made rich with the study of them and those studies made the clergyman famous and have benefited generations of Bible scholars.
 One of his word books, New Testament Synonyms, is still helping pastors and students around the world.

 Richard was slow at finding what he wanted to be in life.
 Born in Dublin, Ireland in 1807, he attended elite English schools where he did well.
-At Cambridge he became one of the idealists known as the “Apostles.”
-Famous members have included the Christian Socialist F. D. Maurice, Bible scholar Fenton Hort, and physicist James Clerk Maxwell.
+At Cambridge, he became one of the idealists known as the “Apostles.”
+Famous members included Christian Socialist F. D. Maurice, Bible scholar Fenton Hort, and physicist James Clerk Maxwell.

-After graduation, Richard (whose ancestry went back to exiled Huguenots) displayed an adventurous and idealistic streak which led him to throw his support behind Spanish exiles in an 1830 attempt to overthrow King Ferdinand VII.
+After graduation, Richard (whose ancestry went back to exiled Huguenots) displayed an adventurous and idealistic streak, leading him to throw his support behind Spanish exiles in an 1830 attempt to overthrow King Ferdinand VII.
 The scheme ended in disaster.
-Richard escaped with his life because he was at Gibralter.
+Richard escaped with his life because he was in Gibraltar.

 Until this time, Richard had been unsure what to do with himself.
 He had thought of going into law.
 However, there were clergymen in the family and he was ordained as a deacon the same year that he married.
 Three years later, on this day, July 5, 1835, he was ordained as a priest in the Church of England.

 That same year, Richard published the first of his books, a life of Justin Martyr in verse.
 A few years later he issued Notes on the Parables of Our Lord.
 Other books on the Scriptures followed: on Solomon’s Proverbs, Christ’s Miracles, the Sermon on the Mount, the Gospels, and John’s letters to the seven churches of Asia.